-But then I started to read into her work on the Boer War concentration camps (fun fact in 1900 Britain invited concentration camps) and discovered that although she helped shut them down, beforehand she’d been very much team concentration camp and arguably incredibly racist in her argument for supporting them.
+But then I started to read into her work on the Boer War concentration camps and discovered that although she helped shut them down, beforehand she’d been very much team concentration camp and arguably incredibly racist in her argument for supporting them.

 And believe me when I say, my history hero is far from alone in this historic bullshittery: